 the Windows Notepad to create the following text file:

-(The Windows Notepad can be found by clicking Start > All Programs > Accessories, in both XP and Vista/Windows7.)
+(The Windows Notepad can be found by clicking Start > All Programs > Accessories, in Windows 7.
+In Windows 8 and 10, just do a search for Notepad.exe.)

 But you can also use this rather long line: